aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 rows that hold one value per entity — and the resulting bin assignments then propagate downwards like any other value.

-This is not an implementation detail; it is what makes results comparable across levels.
 Consider altitude, recorded once per image, on a detection dataset:

 - Binned at `unit`, its cut points are computed over 50 altitude readings — the real distribution of altitudes across the images.